de1uze/e-commerce/README.md

-# eCommerce App made by React JS and Tailwind CSS
+# eCommerce App made with React JS and Tailwind CSS